-As senior scientist in Plant Systematics and Herbarium Curator at The Morton Arboretum, Andrew Hipp, PhD, conducts and directs research that addresses the origins and evolution of plant diversity, using the tools of molecular systematics, genomics, field ecology, and herbarium study.
-Current research in the Hipp Lab focuses on oaks (Quercus, Fagaceeae), sedges (Carex, Cyperaceae), and the use of phylogenetic and trait diversity to inform questions in ecological restoration and community ecology.
+Research in the Arboretum’s Hipp Lab employs the tools of molecular systematics, genomics, community ecology, and herbarium study.
+Current research focuses on oaks (Quercus, Fagaceae), sedges (Carex, Cyperaceae), and the use of phylogenetic and trait diversity to inform questions in ecological restoration and community ecology.

 Andrew Hipp has played a leading role in phylogenetics of oaks (Quercus) and sedges (Carex) worldwide, and aggregation and dissemination of specimen- and species-level data about both groups.
 In 2013, he was awarded a Fulbright Scholarship to work with colleagues at INRA-BioGeCo in Bordeaux, France.
 He currently serves as a lecturer for the Committee on Evolutionary Biology at The University of Chicago, and as a Research Associate in the Integrative Research Center of The Field Museum.